canopas/web-devops-roadmap/README.md

 - Write GitHub CI/CD to Generate a static website and deploy it on AWS S3

-## API deployment on AWS Lambda and API gateway
+## API deployment on AWS Lambda and API Gateway

-### Practical 9 - Deploy golang api on aws lambda with route53 hosting using CloudFormation stack
+### Practical 9 - Deploy golang API on AWS Lambda with Route53 hosting using CloudFormation stack

 **Expected -** API should be accessible from Route53 DNS
 - Set up Golang API project using Gin if one doesn't already exist. ([Practical 22](https://github.com/canopas/web-developer-roadmap-2023#practical-22))